The Veldt (song): Music video

 An official music video was posted to Zimmerman's official YouTube page on June 25, 2012.
 It was produced by Qudos Animations.

 As with the song, the video is based on the short story "The Veldt" by Ray Bradbury.
 It shows two children entering "The Nursery", and running through a savannah landscape with lions and vultures eating bloody dead remains.
 They stop, and the boy begins to climb up a small mountain.
 He then suddenly finds his sister standing on the edge of a precipice.
 He then approaches her and, after pushing her off the edge, jumps off.
 They slide down the ledge and meet at the ground.
 The video ends with the two children holding hands as a lion walks off in the distance, leaving behind broken glasses and a trail of blood, presumably of their parents.
 The video is dedicated to Bradbury, who died weeks before the video was published.
-The video's art style, which makes heavy use of dark silhouettes and puppet-like animation, bears a strong resemblance to the independent video game Limbo.